 So, yes there’s more to see at toadstool hoodoos other than the mushroom shaped rocks!

-Are The Toadstool Hoodoos Worth Visiting?
+Are The Toadstool Hoodoos In Utah Worth Visiting?

 Toadstool hoodoos are definitely worth visiting when driving between Page and Kanab on the Utah / Arizona border.
-This is a short family friendly hike with interesting and photogenic rock formations at the climax.
+This is a short family friendly hike with interesting and photogenic rock formations at the end.